MartynasKucys/NLP_spam_email_classifier/README.md

 # NLP_spam_email_classifier

-In this project three models are made to classify spam and not spam emails
+In this project three models and a pre-trained spacy model ("en_core_web_lg") are used to classify emails as spam or not spam.

 ## Models used:

 - KNeighborsClassifier
 - RandomForestClassifier
 - MultinomialNB

 ## Libraries used:

 - spacy
 - sklearn
 - numpy
 - seaborn

 ## Results

-The best predictions were made with RandomForestClassifier and a precision of ~94%
+The best predictions were made with the RandomForestClassifier and a precision of ~94%

 ```python
 import pandas as pd